Introducing Ian Klinke

 Dr Ian Klinke is a post-doctoral research fellow at the University of Oxford.
-You can find his list of publications and a short bio here:

 Your relationship with geopolitics